 Applications are initially reviewed by the program director and associate director.
 Invitations are extended to a select number of applicants for an in-person, on-site interview with residency faculty members.
 Web conference interviews are possible if necessary.

 Recent graduates of accredited physical therapy programs are eligible to apply, as are physical therapists who are new to orthopedics and interested in one-on-one mentoring.

 Two to four residents are accepted each year.

 It is a 12-month program, typically beginning in early August.

 Applicants can hold a bachelor's, master's or doctor of physical therapy degree.

-Yes, a personal interview with the faculty of the SLU-SSM Health Residency Program is a requirement of the application process for invited applicants.
+Yes, a personal interview with the faculty of the SLU-SSM Health Physical Therapy Residency Program is a requirement of the application process for invited applicants.

 Yes.
-You must have a Missouri state physical therapy license prior to beginning the residency in August.
+You must have a Missouri state physical therapy license before beginning the residency in August.

 Residents are expected to be a member of the APTA.
 Expenses include living, transportation, parking, APTA membership and conference fees.
 Learning materials such as additional texts, independent study course modules, computer access and suitable professional clothing should also be expected expenses.